jwrr/lued/README.md

 Dictionaries
   Add selected word to dictionary. highlight words not in dictionary.

-alt+jj - this command joins two lines, the current line with the next line.
-  When joining two comment lines, the comment indicator is removed from the second line.

 alt+gg - grep all files.
 Enter the id number to jump to the file/line.
 Enter a alt+d<cr> - Delete N char.
 You will be prompted for N.